patrickcfwhite/project-3/README.md

 const category = req.params.category[0].toUpperCase() + req.params.category.slice(1)
 ```

- - In retriving our data, we noticed when we making requests that the collections we wanted access to had been assigned the names we chose in our seed file.
-However, in our requests, these names had been changed to all be lowercase and in order to access them, we needed to call the exact name, where the first letter was uppercase.
+ - In retrieving our data, we noticed when we making requests that the collections we wanted access to had been assigned the names we chose in our seed file.
+However, in our requests, these names had been changed to be all lowercase and in order to access them, we needed to call the exact name, where the first letter was uppercase.
 Through the method outlined above, we took the request and changed the first letter to uppercase allowing us access to any of our collections.

  - Having accomplished this, we were able to detail specific functions to access all of the data in our database or to find a specific activity by the ID assigned to it.

- - The Item Controller holds functionality to add new items and delete them, however we also built this function to handle existing data e.g. adding an item to a user's saved folder.
+ - The Item Controller holds functionality to add new items and delete them; however, we also built this function to handle existing data e.g. adding an item to a user's saved folder.

  - The example below shows the process of uploading a new item to the database.
 The first check is to see if this is existing data, i.e. if `req.params.id` doesn't exist, we know the item is new, and will need to added to the user's `uploads` folder.
 We then use our `const category` to create a new item and then this information is passed to to the 'User Controller' to handle adding it to the user's uploads folder.